CMake Project Structure and Subdirectories

 Files

-directory as an include directory if preferred:
+path as an include directory for any target:

 app/CMakeLists.txt